Mu-L/DiffusionGPT/README.md

-# DiffusionGPT: LLM-Driven Text-to-Image Generation System
+# DiffusionAgent: Navigating Expert Models for Agentic Image Generation

-This repository contains the pytorch codes of our paper "[DiffusionGPT: LLM-Driven Text-to-Image Generation System]()".
+This repository contains the pytorch codes of our paper "[DiffusionAgent: Navigating Expert Models for Agentic Image Generation]()".

 ## Overview
-Diffusion-GPT leverages Large Language Models (LLM) to offer a unified generation system capable of seamlessly accommodating various types of prompts and integrating domain-expert models.
+DiffusionAgent leverages Large Language Models (LLM) to offer a unified generation system capable of seamlessly accommodating various types of prompts and integrating domain-expert models.
 ![method](imgs/method.png)

 ## Demo